datacarpentry/spreadsheet-ecology-lesson/_episodes/00-intro.md

 Many spreadsheet programs are available.
 Since most participants utilize Excel as their primary spreadsheet program, this lesson will make use of Excel examples.

-A free spreadsheet program that can also be used is LibreOffice.
+Free spreadsheet programs that can also be used are LibreOffice Calc, and even Google Sheets.

 Commands may differ a bit between programs, but the general idea is the same.